Chapter 7 - Thinking in Pipelines

 cat command?
 It's the one which writes the contents of a file to the screen.
 For example:

-$ cat ~/playground/text/simpsons-characters.txt Artie Ziff Kirk Van Houten Timothy Lovejoy Artie Ziff Nick Riviera Seymore Skinner Hank Scorpio Timothy Lovejoy John Frink Cletus Spuckler Ruth Powers Artie Ziff Agnes Skinner Helen Lovejoy
+$ cat ~/effective-shell/text/simpsons-characters.txt Artie Ziff Kirk Van Houten Timothy Lovejoy Artie Ziff Nick Riviera Seymore Skinner Hank Scorpio Timothy Lovejoy John Frink Cletus Spuckler Ruth Powers Artie Ziff Agnes Skinner Helen Lovejoy

 We saw in Chapter 4 - Becoming a Clipboard Gymnast that we could pipe the output of this command into the